popsolutions/openventilator/04_Exhaust/RegulatingWaterColumn/Instructions.md

 This water column has the following features:

-- an overpressure input tube (0 to 45 hPa)
+- an overpressure input tube (0 to 50 hPa / cm H2O)

-- a PEEP input tube (0 to 25 hPa)
+- a PEEP input tube (0 to 30 hPa / cm H2O)

 - an exhaust pipe

 - is sealed in practise (not perfectly)

-- can be made from materials at DIY shops (transparent tube may be more difficult to source, can be bought in many online shops)
+- can be made from materials at DIY shops (transparent tube may be more difficult to source, can be bought in online shops)

 ![column overview picture](images/AssembledWaterColumn.jpg)